cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker.md

     - https://forum.obsidian.md/t/add-support-for-link-types/6994/173
     - You could embed a hashmap or ID in each edge/link between notes, then have a massive hashmapped store of the properties or data about that edge/link
         - https://forum.obsidian.md/t/add-support-for-link-types/6994/186
+    - Template filename could be a hashmap stored in a file like `.edges_data` or something similar

 - Different link syntaxes (nested/hierarchical vs key:value data in edge/link)
     - Overriding the use of "#" for headers in links (not the best idea) - https://forum.obsidian.md/t/add-support-for-link-types/6994/195